Take Action to Protect Elephants in Traveling Shows

 The MSPCA is opposed to wild animals in circuses and traveling wild animal acts because of the suffering they cause to the animals and because of the false picture given of the animals displayed.
-The municipalities of Quincy, Revere, Braintree, Weymouth, Provincetown, Somerville, Plymouth, and Cambridge, MA, have all passed ordinances prohibiting circuses within their boundaries.
+The municipalities of Quincy, Revere, Braintree, Weymouth, Provincetown, Somerville, Plymouth, Cambridge, and Pittsfield, MA, have all passed ordinances prohibiting circuses within their boundaries.

 The inherent cruelty of traveling almost every week a year, forced separation of herds and babies, being chained while not performing, restrictive caging, and coercive training methods are just a few of the reasons why the MSPCA opposes the use of wild animals in circuses.